 Teen Dental Care

 Dental care is extremely important during the teenage years.
 Teenagers often neglect the care of their teeth due to a busy schedule: school, sports social activities and jobs.
 The common fast-food teenager diet has a major effect on their teeth.
 Combine these two issues with poor brushing and flossing, teenagers are destined to develop dental caries and gum disease.
-Frisco Kid’s Dentistry specializes in preventive dental care for teenagers and educating teenagers on good oral hygiene techniques.
+Lonestar Kid’s Dentistry specializes in preventive dental care for teenagers and educating teenagers on good oral hygiene techniques.
 Their office has teenage friendly game rooms and private dental exam rooms complete with chargers for their electronic devices.
 They know the best way to decrease anxiety in teenagers is to allow them to use devices to distract them from their surroundings.

 Taking Care of Your Teeth